jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 ### Check if all orthogroups have been classified to at least 1 gene family,
 ### if not then append the unclassified orthogroup names at the end of the file with 'UNCLASSIFIED' gene family.

+### Then, find the best fitting gene family to each unique sequence per orthogroup.
+### This means that each orthogroup can have multiple gene families.
-### Next, add family name and GO terms to each PatherHMM gene family.
+### Next, add family name and GO terms to each gene family.

 ```